-St David’s Partnership has adopted the principle that in the conduct of public business in Wales it will make every effort to use Welsh throughout engagement with its consumer audience.
+St David’s Partnership has adopted the principle that in the conduct of public business in Wales it will make every effort to use Welsh throughout core engagement with its consumer audience.
 This policy sets out how the Partnership will give effect to that principle when interacting with key stakeholders and in particular members of the general public.

 1. Dealing with Welsh Speaking Public

 The Partnership will normally interact with the public through the medium of English.
 A Welsh speaking advisor will be available should a request for a Welsh speaking contact arise.